7

 Due to the Covid-19 pandemic, many more online options are available than in-person training.
 However, most will require some in-person training.

 Online training may not be ideal for all.
-Still, it has made pilates instructor training more accessible than ever before, as you can participate anywhere in the world.
+Still, it has made Pilates instructor training more accessible than ever before, as you can participate anywhere in the world.

 Liability Insurance